leppert/dotemacs/README.md

 If you would like to test out this configuration, clone this repo and place it in your home directory as the directory `.emacs.d`.

-I install emacs on Mac OS X using this [homebrew](http://brew.sh/) recipe:
+I install emacs on MacOS using this [homebrew](http://brew.sh/) recipe:

 ```bash